The closed-open string map for $S^1$-invariant Lagrangians: The closed-open map for real toric Lagrangians

-Under our identifications, $\Psi$ becomes an isomorphism between vector spaces below, and $F^1$ can be considered as algebra isomorphism from $HF^*(L,L)$ to itself:
+Under our identifications, $\Psi$ becomes an isomorphism between the vector spaces below, and $F^1$ can be considered as algebra isomorphism from $HF^*(L,L)$ to itself:

 We now turn the discussion to Hochschild cohomology of monic algebras.
-Let $f(u)\in \k[u]$ be a polynomial and $A\coloneqq\k[u]/(f)$ be the quotient algebra (in the ordinary associative sense, or with trivial higher products if we want to consider it as an \ai algebra).
+Let $f(u)\in \k[u]$ be a polynomial and $A\coloneqq\k[u]/(f)$ be the quotient algebra; it is called a monic algebra.
+This is an algebra in the ordinary associative sense; we can consider it as an \ai algebra by equipping it with trivial higher structure maps.
 The Hochschild cohomology algebra $HH^*(A)$ was computed by Holm~\cite{Holm01}.
 Recall that Hochschild cohomology of ungraded associative algebras is $\Z$-graded (unlike Hochschild cohomology of non-$\Z$-graded \ai algebras): cochains $A^{\otimes k}\to A$ are said to have degree $k$, and the differential has degree 1.
 By \cite[Proposition~2.2]{Holm01},